Suicides and perhaps a murder are causes for activity.

 Missing parents is hard for the young.

-The San Carlos Hotel is a historic treasure from the 1928 era in very good shape; still has her oomph!.
-It is a seven floor rectangular Italian Renaissance beauty that spreads out over both streets.
-The main entrance is on Central Ave. with a side entrance into the lobby on West Van Buren Avenue.
+The San Carlos Hotel is a historic treasure from 1928 in very good shape, and still has her oomph!
+It is a seven-floor rectangular Italian Renaissance beauty that spreads out over both streets.
+The main entrance is on Central Avenue with a side entrance into the lobby on West Van Buren Avenue.

-Tom and I stayed here on our road trip the summer of 2019.
-Wow! the inside is as historic as the decorative outside.
-The lobby has a 1928 style decor.
-The lobby has travertine tile flooring throughout.
-The lobby still has “its carved plaster crown moldings, Austrian crystal chandeliers, and wall sconces, and a copper-clad elevator doors and moldings.”
+Tom and I stayed here on our road trip in the summer of 2019.
+Wow!
+The inside is as historic as the decorative outside.
+The lobby has a 1928 style decor and has travertine tile flooring throughout.
+It still has “its carved plaster crown moldings, Austrian crystal chandeliers, and wall sconces, and a copper-clad elevator doors and moldings.”

 They don’t hide their known adult female spirit.
 There she is, her story on the front page of the paper on display in the case.

-Our room was on the third floor, with window to W Van Buren Avenue.
+Our room was on the third floor, with a window to West Van Buren Avenue.
 Wow!
-The rooms actually are “the real deal”; the room had some lovely real antiques; not the common junky modern furniture that often are used in other real historic hotels.
+The rooms actually are “the real deal” with some lovely real antiques, not the common junky modern furniture that often are used in hotels that market themselves as “historic.”

-There were little embellishments that one doesn’t see too often.
-There is crown molding around the room.
-The bathroom has a classic pedestal sink, with flowers etched across the bottom of the bathroom mirror.
+There were little embellishments that one doesn’t see too often, including crown molding around the room, a classic pedestal sink in there bathroom and flowers etched across the bottom of the bathroom mirror.
 The tub was a real porcelain tub, not the plastic units often used.
 As you can tell, we really enjoyed our stay.

 On the third floor, there is a pool.
 On the seventh, there is access to the roof top, but not when we were there.
 It was closed for renovations, or perhaps also to keep ghost hunters out.

-The San Carlos Hotel no longer has a restaurant, but there are several places: one next door, and one across the street; that serve wonderful food.
+The San Carlos Hotel no longer has a restaurant, but there are several nearby dining places that serve wonderful food: one next door, and one across the street.

 The land upon which The San Carlos Hotel would be built, was an important Indian site where they worshipped the god of learning.
-The underground stream there was holy.
+The underground stream there was considered to be holy.
 In 1874, the first Phoenix adobe school house was built on this site.
 A well for water was dug for this school.
-The population of children must of exploded because in 1879, just 5 years later, there was a need for a much bigger schoolhouse.
-It was a larger, two story brick structure that had 4 large rooms and a bell tower as well.
-In 1893, 14 years later, even more children needed an education.
-So, the structure was expanded to 16 rooms and it was used to educate Phoenix children for 22 years!
+The population of children must have exploded because in 1879, just five years later, a much bigger schoolhouse was built, a two-story brick structure that had four large rooms and a bell tower as well.
+In 1893, fourteen years later, even more children needed an education.
+To meet the needs, the structure was expanded to sixteen rooms.

 By 1916, the school was moved to a new spot where an even bigger building was constructed.
-The whole block where the 1893 school once stood, was bought in 1919 by the Babbitt family with grand plans for a luxury hotel for the downtown Phoenix area.
-Money to build it fell through, so this grand dream had to wait though not forgotten.
+The whole block where the 1893 school once stood was bought in 1919 by the Babbitt family with grand plans for a luxury hotel in the downtown Phoenix area.
+Money to build it fell through, so this grand dream had to wait, though it was not forgotten.

-In 1927, mover and shaker Charles Harris, got financing from Dwight B heard, purchased the land and hired well-known, accomplished architects, G. Witecross & Ritchie from Los Angeles to build a modern, upper-class, gloriously beautiful hotel, to be called The San Carlos Hotel.
+In 1927, mover and shaker Charles Harris, got financing from Dwight B Heard, allowing Harris to purchase the land and to hire well-known, accomplished architects, G. Witecross & Ritchie from Los Angeles to build a modern, upper-class, gloriously beautiful hotel, to be called The San Carlos Hotel.